-Properties Provies access to numerous properies managed via Flight-Gear's property manager.
+- Properties Provides access to numerous properties managed via Flight-Gear's property manager.
 This is actually a quite powerful tool allowing to set all the values in the property tree.
-Obviously, this is a good place to crash the program by entering a "bad" value.
+Obviously, this is a good place to crash the program by entering a "bad" value. - HUD Alpha Toggles antialiasing of HUD lines on/off. - Pilot Offset Allows setting a different viewpoint (useful for R/C flying). - Toggle Panel Toggles instrument panel on/off.